INTERNAL AUDIT UNIT (IA)

 - Demonstrating Integrity

-Internal Auditors demonstrate integrity in their work and behavior, including demonstrating honesty and professional courage, the organization’s ethical expectations, as well as lawful and ethical behavior. - Maintaining Objectivity
+Internal auditors demonstrate integrity in their work and behavior, including demonstrating honesty and professional courage, the organization’s ethical expectations, as well as lawful and ethical behavior. - Maintaining Objectivity

-Internal auditors maintain an impartial and unbiased attitude when performing internal audit services and making decisions, by paying attention to individual objectivity, maintaining objectivity, as well as disclosing impairments to objectivity, if any. - Demonstrating Competency
+Internal auditors maintain an impartial and unbiased attitude when performing internal audit services and making decisions, by paying attention to individual objectivity, maintaining objectivity, as well as disclosing impairments to objectivity, if any. - Demonstrating Competence

-Internal Auditors use and protect information appropriately.
-Internal auditors are not authorized to disclose information without clear authority, except in accordance with Bank Policy regarding the provision of information/data/documents to external parties.
+Internal auditors use and protect information appropriately.
+Internal auditors are not authorized to disclose information without clear authority, except in accordance with Bank policy regarding the provision of information/data/ documents to external parties.